Skip to main content

 https://login.microsoftonline.com/common/oauth2/v2.0/token

-Raw Request#
+Raw Request

-Send a generic request to Microsoft Graph API | key: rawRequest
+Send raw HTTP request to Microsoft Graph API | key: rawRequest

 Connection